The Highliners: History

-In 2010, Ginger Meadham returned for his first performance with the band in more than 20 years at the Pineda de Mar Psychobilly Meeting in Spain.
-Lead vocalist Luke Morgan and Meadham, on drums, were joined by Mad Andy Kandil on guitar and Ricky Lee Sardi on bass as the band continued to tour and record.
+In 2010, Ginger Meadham returned for his first performance with the band in more than 20 years, at the Pineda de Mar Psychobilly Meeting in Spain.
+Lead vocalist Luke Morgan and drummer Meadham were joined by Mad Andy Kandil on guitar and Ricky Lee Sardi on bass as the band continued to tour and record.
 In 2019, Mark Bending, who had been part of the psychobilly scene since 1983, joined as lead guitarist.
-In 2024, the band’s original saxophonist, Chris Finch, rejoined, completing the current lineup.
+In 2024, the band's original saxophonist, Chris Finch, rejoined completing the current lineup.